For Ocracoke news, click here

 The down payment for the purchase was funded by the sale of two parcels across the street—the condo parking area and pool to the condo association and an empty lot to Hyde County on which it will construct a new EMS building

-The rest is owner financed by the seller, Lighthouse Road Investors Group, LLC, with a balloon payment in 5 years.
+The rest is owner financed by the seller, Lighthouse Road Investors Group, LLC, with a balloon payment in five years.

 Half of the monthly mortgage payments will be covered by a grant from the Occupancy Tax Board and half from the Tourism Development Authority tax board, DeBarth said.